James Burton (Egyptologist): Education

+Egyptology and Decadence

+He between 1815 and 1822 worked with the architects Sir John Soane and Charles Humphreys, the latter of whom became his secretary.
+He met the Egyptologists Sir John Gardner Wilkinson, and Edward William Lane, Sir William Gell.
+His cadre of Egyptologists also included Robert Hay and Joseph Bonomi the Younger.

-He lived in Egypt from 1820 to 1834, where he enjoyed marsala, rum, brandy, opium, and the company of slave girls.
-He was in the team that discovered TT391 during 1820.
-In 1822, he was invited by Pasha Mohammed Ali to work as a mineralogist in the Geological Survey of Egypt, that he left in 1824 to investigate the ancient monuments of Egypt.
-In 1825, he travelled south on the Nile to Abu Simbel.
-He spent months in Thebes, where he excavated at Medinet Habu, Karnak and in the tombs in the Valley of the Kings, including, in 1824, the first attempt to excavate KV20 which cleared the tomb's first chamber.
-In 1825, he mapped KV21.
-He explored also KV26, KV9, KV19, and KV2.
-In 1825, he became the first person to enter KV5, but only explored the first few chambers.
-In 1825, he discovered the Karnak king list.
-Between 1825 and 1828 Burton published Excerpta Hieroglyphica, a volume of hieroglyphic inscriptions.
+He lived in Egypt from 1820 to 1834, where he enjoyed marsala, rum, brandy, opium, and the company of slave-girls.
+His team discovered TT391 during 1820.
+In 1822, he was invited by Pasha Mohammed Ali to work as a mineralogist, in the Geological Survey of Egypt, to discover coal, that he left in 1824 to investigate ancient monuments.
+He discovered the Ancient Roman porphyry quarry of the Romans and the site of Myos Hormos on the coast of the Red Sea.
+In 1825, he travelled south on the Nile.
+He spent months in Thebes, where he camped in the Memnonium, studied the surrounding monuments, and excavated at Medinet Habu, Valley of the Kings, Abu Simbel, and Karnak, including its Temple of Amun-Ra, of which he drew the plan, and its Granite Sanctuary, where he found the Karnak king list which provided information that was not included in the king list from Abydos.

+He made the first attempt to excavate KV20 that cleared its first chamber, and he mapped KV21.
+He also explored KV26, KV9, KV19, and KV2.
+In 1825, he became the first post-Renaissance person to enter KV5, but only explored its first few chambers.

+He returned to Cairo and between 1825 and 1828 published the four parts of the Excerpta Hieroglyphica, which was a volume of hieroglyphic inscriptions, with assistance of Charles Humphreys, Joseph Bonomi the Younger, Lord Prudhoe, and Orlando Felix (1790 - 1860).
+In 1828 he found the trilingual inscription known as the Caristie stone which subsequently was kept in the Louvre.